Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Related Work

-The two studies that focused specifically on the ability of existing tools to detect malware used a corpus of 200 samples (100 malicious and 100 benign)~\cite{aslan2017investigation} and 29 samples (all malicious)~\cite{pandey2014performance}, respectively.
-The more thorough of these evaluations, conducted by Aslan and Samet~\cite{aslan2017investigation}, found that static and dynamic analyses work better in tandem than either one on its own and that, in general, dynamic outperformed static.
-Neither of these works focused on the benefit that ML provides for malware detection.
+Early work by Christodorescu \& Jha \cite{christodorescu2004testing} presents an evaluation of three COTS malware detectors on eight malware, with a goal of studying what signatures a blackhat hacker can learn about a blackbox detector.
+Notably, these authors summarize findings by exclaiming ``From our experimental results we conclude that the state of the art for malware detectors is dismal!''
+The two studies that focus specifically on the capability of existing tools to detect malware use a corpus of 200 samples (100 malicious and 100 benign)~\cite{aslan2017investigation} and 29 samples (all malicious)~\cite{pandey2014performance}, respectively.
+The more thorough of these evaluations, conducted by Aslan and Samet~\cite{aslan2017investigation}, finds that static and dynamic analyses work better in tandem than either one on its own and that, in general, dynamic analysis outperforms static.
+Neither of these works focus on the benefit that ML provides for malware detection.

-Several evaluations of intrusion detection systems (IDSs) have been conducted by commercial companies, with the MITRE ATT\&CK evaluations being the most thorough.
-They examined 21 IDS products against the APT3 and APT29 threat groups, an evaluation that included custom malware and alternate execution methods.\footnote{\url{https://attackevals.mitre-engenuity.org/enterprise/evaluations.html?round=APT3}} However, both the APT29 and APT3 included only two scenarios, for a total of four attack scenarios, so very little malware was actually executed.
-These evaluations did not specifically focus on the ability of the tools under test to detect malware, but rather on their ability to detect realistic attack campaigns at any stage of execution.
+A large body of work has emerged to evaluate whether adversarial machine learning (AML) can be applied to perturb files to ``trick'' a detector \cite{ling2021adversarial}, although the focus is to develop the AML techniques rather than evaluate commercial detectors.
+Notably, Fleshman et al. \cite{fleshman2018static} test four commercial antivirus (AV) technologies and self-made ML classifiers on perturbations of malware.
+Similar to this study, time constraints limit Fleshmen et al. to a corpus of 1,000 malware files, and further limitations are noted: ``all the malware ... has been known for some time and likely been used by the AV companies in their product updates.''
+Overall, the results exhibit that the two (not commercial) ML-based classifiers are more robust to adversarial perturbations than the four commercial detectors.